 10. Antihistamine

-For me, this is arguably the most important, life-saving item you can include on your backpacking first aid kit list (Feel free to message me about the time I almost killed one of my best friends because I forgot about his allergy to shellfish).
+For me, this is arguably the most important, life-saving item you can include on your backpacking first aid kit checklist (Feel free to message me about the time I almost killed one of my best friends because I forgot about his allergy to shellfish).

 A quality antihistamine, such as Benadryl, will help to treat allergic reactions where the time from the initial realization of a reaction to severe complications can be incredibly short.